hazelcast/hazelcast-python-client/README.md

 brew install hazelcast-member
 ```

-##### Installation Guide for Ubuntu and Debian
+##### Installing on Ubuntu and Debian

-You can resolve the `.deb` artifacts from Bintray as follows:
+To resolve the `.deb` artifacts from Bintray, follow the below instructions.

-First, you need to import the Bintray's GPG key:
+First, you need to import the Bintray's GPG key using the following command:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 379CE192D401AB61
 ```

-Then, add the following to your `/etc/apt/sources.list` system config file and update the lists of packages:
+Then, run the following commands to add the `.deb` artifact to your system configuration file and update the lists of packages:

 ```
 echo "deb https://dl.bintray.com/hazelcast/deb stable main" | sudo tee -a /etc/apt/sources.list